 The interdisciplinary major in international studies is designed to assist the student in developing the ability to evaluate and analyze complex global issues and to function successfully in an international environment.
-This major will provide a sound academic base for graduate study in international affairs, careers in government, journalism, education, and law, as well as international business, and other internationally-oriented careers.
-These objectives are met by a program which combines courses in sociology, geography, political science, history, economics and religion as well as competence in a foreign language.
-A required introductory course and interdisciplinary seminar are used to focus attention on special problems of international concern.
+These objectives are met by a program which combines interdisciplinary analysis with courses in sociology, earth science, political science, history, economics and religion as well as competence in a foreign language.
+A required interdisciplinary seminar is used to focus attention on special problems of international concern.
 This major provides students with the flexibility to pursue their own special interests once the basic requirements are fulfilled.
 Some students may wish to combine the International Studies major with a second major in any of the required areas, business, foreign language or any other college major.
-The College encourages students to study abroad and many opportunities are available through the Explorations Program.
+The College encourages students to study abroad and many opportunities are available through the Explorations Office/Study Abroad.
+Office.